zoxpx/pxdocs/content/concepts/internal-kvdb.md

 If a Portworx node which was a part of the internal kvdb cluster goes down for more than 3 minutes, then any other available storage nodes which are not part of the kvdb cluster will try to join it.

-This are a set of actions that are taken on the node which tries to join the kvdb cluster
+This is a set of actions that are taken on the node which tries to join the kvdb cluster

 - The down member is removed from the internal kvdb cluster.
 (Note: The node will be still part of the Portworx cluster)
 - Internal kvdb is started on the new node